psionyx2311/Ethereum_Seed_Recovery_BF/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.
 See the `LICENSE` file for details.

 ### Contributions